 First impressions – trust your instincts!

-The vast majority of people who have overcome a dental phobia will tell you that you will know when you have found the right dentist.
+Most people who have overcome a dental phobia will tell you that you will know when you have found the right dentist.

 Some things to watch out for:

-- How does your dentist greet you?
+- How does the dentist greet you?

 - Is the dentist personable and approachable?
 Or do you feel intimidated by them?